jesse-r-s-hines/wdio-obsidian-service-sample-plugin/README.md

 GitHub can be a bit finicky about scheduled workflows.
 If you fork this repo or use it as a template, you may need to manually enable the `check_for_new_obsidian.yaml` workflow in the Actions tab before it will actually start the schedule.

 ### Setting up Secrets
 Obsidian insider versions require authentication to download, so if you want to test beta versions, you'll need to have an Obsidian account with Catalyst.
-Just add your credentials to GitHub secrets as `OBSIDIAN_USERNAME` and `OBSIDIAN_PASSWORD`.
+Just add your credentials to GitHub secrets as `OBSIDIAN_EMAIL` and `OBSIDIAN_PASSWORD`.
 2FA needs to be disabled.

 Note that workflows triggered by fork PRs won't have access to GitHub secrets and so only in-repo PRs and tests triggered by [check_for_new_obsidian](./.github/workflows/check_for_new_obsidian.yaml) will test against Obsidian beta versions.